-Analyzing the table it is possible to note that, to date, African students were distributed on UTFPR campuses: 20 in Pato Branco, nine in Curitiba, four in Apucarana, three in Campo Mourão, two in Dois Vizinhos, two in Francico Beltrão, two in Medianeira and one in Toledo.
+Analyzing the table it's possible to note that, to date, African students were distributed on UTFPR campuses: 20 in Pato Branco, 09 in Curitiba, 04 in Apucarana, 03 in Campo Mourão, 02 in Dois Vizinhos, 02 in Francico Beltrão, 02 in Medianeira and 01 in Toledo.
 The areas chosen by them are distributed, especially between: Engineering, Education, Undergraduate, Environmental Sustainability, Agriculture, Rural Development.

-At Pato Branco campus, it is noteworthy that, of the 20 students, eight of them chose the area of Field Education and Sustainable Development of Family Farming.
+At Pato Branco campus, it is noteworthy that, of the 20 students, 08 of them chose the area of Field Education and Sustainable Development of Family Farming.
 This theme is part of the UTFPR post-graduate Program in Regional Development (PPGDR) connected to two of its research lines: Development and Education, and Development Regionalism.
 In this post-graduate program there are at least five research teachers involved in the mentoring of these students.
 UTFPR's participation in the Scientific Incentive Program of Mozambique, Cape Verde and Angola students, by the PPGDR operating, aims to contribute to the project of African governments through the reception and orientation of students who undertake a scientific initiative during their two-month stay in Brazil.

-For these students, the participation in Scientific Initiation Projects (PIC) is considered of paramount importance and significance for their academic and professional careers, given the opportunity to exchange with totally different realities theoretical depth studies, literature reviews, field research, as well as highlight the importance of contact with graduate students, participation on Masters defenses in Regional Development Program, meetings with several students for Masters and Doctorate in Pedagogical Seminars.
+For these students, the participation in Scientific Initiation Projects (PIC) is considered of paramount importance and significance for their academic and professional careers, given the opportunity to exchange with totally different realities, theoretical depth studies, literature reviews, field research, as well as highlight the importance of contact with graduate students, participation on Masters defenses in Regional Development Program, meetings with several students for Masters and Doctorate in Pedagogical Seminars.